sirisian/ecmascript-types/decoratorreplacement.md

 **Costs:** the failure is a silent wrong binding, not an error.
-A macro that works in every test captures on the one call site whose local happens to collide — rare, invisible, and far from the code that caused it. **The worst ergonomic profile available.**
+A macro that works in every test captures on the one call site whose local happens to collide â€” rare, invisible, and far from the code that caused it. **The worst ergonomic profile available.**

 #### (b) A gensym primitive